 Understanding the ISM Non-Manufacturing Index

-The ISM services report measures the economic activity of more than 15 industries, measuring prices, inventory levels and employment.
-A reading which comes in above 50 indicates economic growth, while below 50 indicates contraction.
+The ISM services report measures the economic activity of more than 15 industries measuring prices, inventory levels, and employment.
+Readings which come in above 50 indicate economic growth, while below 50 indicates contraction.

-The reading can prove helpful when choosing which sectors to trade.
+The report can prove helpful when choosing which sectors to trade.
 The US dollar may also react to bullish or bearish ISM readings.

 The various PMI/ISM readings are considered leading rather than lagging indicators, because purchasing manager activity predicts future business activity and trends.